-As soon as possible, please forward us the flight information for the course participants including date and time of departure from home country, details of layovers, flights numbers, and the date and time of expected arrival at Ben-Gurion Airport.
+We would appreciate it if you could kindly forward us your flight information as soon as possible, including date and time of departure from home country, details of layovers, flights numbers, and the date and time of expected arrival at Ben-Gurion Airport.
+This will allow us to prepare for your arrival at Israel as well as for the Summer Course.

-Regards,
+Best regards,

 MAJ Gal Balas